The College of Business Administration, through the departments of

 program is to provide opportunities to develop student competencies in

 research and teaching and to prepare our graduates for academic careers in the

-curriculum also offers opportunities for secondary international research
+The curriculum offers opportunities for research

 specializations in accounting, finance, information systems, management, and